realJema/Hotel-Management/Assignments.md

 ##### Create a forecast for one month by market segment using the # pace model, % pace model or a combination of both.
 You should review figures and manually override the forecast where necessary.
 Give justifications for your final figures

 ##### From your completed forecast, identify two periods when demand is forecasted to be over 100%.
 What inventory restrictions would you recommend putting in place to maximize these opportunities?
 Be specific by market segment as necessary.
+Corporate Individual Segment
+1st and 3rd weeks
+Transient (Individual) Non Negotiated
+1st and 2nd weeks
+Transient Negotiated fit
+3rd and 4th weeks
+Other
+Any week

 ##### From your completed forecast, identify two periods when low occupancy is expected.
 Which market segments would you recommend to target over these periods and why?
+Low occupancy is expected on the 3rd(382) and 4th(248) weeks as compared to the other weeks Focus should be placed on the Transient Individual Non Negotiated Segment for these weeks due to its high occupancy forecast